zanaptak/TypedCssClasses/doc/configuration.md

 If the `source` parameter specifies a local file, the type provider will monitor the file and refresh the CSS classes when it changes (rerunning any specified command if applicable).

 If a `commandFile` is specified, any leading lines from the output of the command that exactly specify a local file path will also be watched.

-## CSS Module support for Fable

-In a Fable project, CSS modules can be used

 ## Parameters